enkomio/AlanFramework/README.md

 **If you find my tool useful, please consider to <a href="https://github.com/sponsors/enkomio">sponsor me</a>.**

-**If you are a company and want to become an Alan early adopter, discover how by reading <a href="https://github.com/enkomio/AlanFramework/blob/main/doc/Alan%20early-adopters%20program.pdf">this</a>.
+**If you are a company and want to take part to the Alan early adopter program, read <a href="https://github.com/enkomio/AlanFramework/blob/main/doc/Alan%20early-adopters%20program.pdf">this</a>.
 Early adopters have access to the Alan agent source code and much more.**

 ## Download